Dead Media

 Dead Media is the fourth, and currently final, album by British indie rock band Hefner.
 It was originally released in 2001 on Too Pure.
+It peaked at #35 in the UK Independent Albums Chart.

+The "Alan Bean" single peaked at #58 in the UK singles chart, and #4 in the Independent Chart.
+It also reached #31 in the John Peel BBC Radio 1 Festive Fifty for 2001.
+Released as a split single with Murray the Hump, "Half a Life" reached #45 in the Independent Chart.

 A reissue was released on 4 July 2011, which included all the tracks from The Hefner Brain EP, the "Alan Bean" single releases, and the "Trouble Kid" 7" single, among other bonus tracks.